pingcap/docs-dm/en/manually-handling-sharding-ddl-locks.md

 > **Note:**
 >
 > - This document only applies to the processing of sharding DDL lock in pessimistic coordination mode.
+> - The command usage in this document is in the interactive mode.
+The interactive mode does not support Bash features.
+For example, you need to directly pass string flags instead of passing them in quotes.
 > - Do not use `unlock-ddl-lock` or `break-ddl-lock` unless you are totally aware of the possible impacts brought by the command and you can accept them.
 > - Before manually handling the abnormal DDL locks, make sure that you have already read the DM [shard merge principles](feature-shard-merge-pessimistic.md#principles).